chainer/chainer/docs/source/examples/sentiment.rst

 ========================================

 Recursive Neural Network is one of Recurrent Neural Networks that extended to a tree structure.
-As both networks is often written as RNN, so you need to be careful which one you are expressing.
+As both networks are often written as RNN, so we need to be careful which one we are expressing.
 In many cases, it refers to the Recurrent Neural Network in many cases, but in natural language processing it sometimes refers to the Recursive Neural Network.